kratapps/docs/subsites/setup-audit-trail/docs/reference.md

 -   defaultCustomEntityExtAccess (Sharing Defaults) - Changed default external access for Stormtrooper from Public Read Only to Private
+-   extAccessChanged (Sharing Defaults) - Changed default external access for User from Public Read Only to Private
 -   owdExternalUpdateStartedForEntity (Sharing Defaults) - Started default external access update for Stormtrooper from Public Read Only to Private
 -   owdUpdateFinished (Sharing Defaults) - Finished Organization-Wide Defaults